Wormii/02-Homework/README.md

 - Cleaned up header div into a nav semantic element
 - Cleaned up the div class content into a main semantic element
 - Consolidated the several .benefit classes into catch-all .benefit, .benefit img, and .benefit h3 classes
+- Renamed benefits class into an aside semantic element